sciris/sciris/README.md

 ## What is Sciris?

 Glad you asked!
 Sciris is a flexible open source framework for building scientific web applications using Python and JavaScript.
 It comes in two parts: `sciris` is a collection of tools that should make scientific Python coding a more pleasant experience, while `scirisweb` is a collection of tools that allow you to easily build Python webapps.
+Sciris is built on Numpy and Matplotlib, while Sciris Web is built on Vue.js, Flask, Twisted, Redis, and `mpld3`.

 Some highlights of `sciris`:
 * `odict` -- like an OrderedDict, but allows reference by position like a list, as well as many powerful methods (such as casting to array, sorting and enumeration functions, etc.)